$\mathcal{U}$-bootstrap percolation: critical probability, exponential decay and applications: Exponential decay and applications

 We perform the following renormalisation.
 We call a renormalised site $X\in\Z^2$ good if there is a healthy site in $4N.X+B_N$.
-The renormalised process clearly yields a supercritical oriented percolation for $N$ large enough, so there is a positive probability that the renormalised site $0$ belongs to an infinite oriented path of good renormalised sites.
-But this implies that the ordinary site $0$ belongs to an infinite oriented path of healthy vertices in the graph structure on $\Z^2$ defined by $U$, i.e. $0$ remains healthy forever with positive probability.
-Hence, bootstrap percolation does not occur a.s. and $1-\varepsilon=q\le\qc$ as desired. \end{proof}
+The renormalised process clearly yields a percolation with parameter larger than $\pcop$ for $N$ large enough.
+Indeed, sites are good independently (as $(4NX+B_N)\cap(4NY+B_N)=\varnothing$ for $X\neq Y\in\Z^2$) with probability $1-q^{|B_N|}$.
+In particular, for $N$ large enough there is a positive probability that the renormalised site $0$ belongs to an infinite OP path of good renormalised sites.
+But this implies that the ordinary site $0$ belongs to an infinite oriented path of healthy vertices in the graph structure on $\Z^2$ defined by $U$, i.e.\ $0$ remains healthy forever with positive probability.
+Hence, BP does not occur a.s.\ and $1-\varepsilon=q\le\qc$ as desired. \end{proof}